6 Top Career Areas in International Business & Trade

 - Between 1995 and 2014, the total value of global exports grew by more than 310 percent for commercial services and by over 267 percent for merchandise, according to data from the World Trade Organization (WTO).

-- According to the International Trade Administration (ITA), the United States was the world's largest exporter of commercial services in 2013 and the second-largest exporter of merchandise.**
+- According to the International Trade Administration (ITA), the United States was the world's largest exporter of commercial services in 2013 and the second-largest exporter of merchandise.

-- Over 230 foreign destinations receive exports from the U.S., including major trading partners such as Canada, Mexico, China, Japan, and Germany.**
+- ITA says that over 230 foreign destinations receive exports from the U.S., including major trading partners such as Canada, Mexico, China, Japan, and Germany.

-- U.S. exports expanded by 96 percent from 2004 to 2013 and now support more than 11 million American jobs.**
+- U.S. exports expanded by 96 percent from 2004 to 2013 and now support more than 11 million American jobs, according to ITA.